Gyokuro OkabeJade Dew

-Grown and processed in the region of Uji in Japan, this 'shade-tea' is of great finesse.
+Grown and processed in the region of Uji in Japan, this green "shade-tea" is of great finesse.
 Shade structures which block up to 70% of the light are placed over the tea plants two weeks before harvest in order to soften the leaves and increase the chlorophyll concentration.
-Its infusion, vegetal in character, is delicately sweet and velvety.
-Notes of spinach, peas and cashew blend leaving a persistent pleasantly marine aftertaste.

 This multi award-winning Gyokuro is very representative of shade teas from the Uji region.

 Three weeks before hand harvesting, shade structures which filter out up to 90% of sunlight are placed over the tea to develop what is commonly called in Japan "the taste of the shadows.
 The result is a tea weak in tannins, highly complex and aromatic.

 Although tea is consumed at every hour of the day in Asia, some green teas are more appropriate for particular moments.
 Choosing a tea based on the hour of day, one’s mood, the setting in which it

 Although tea is consumed at every hour of the day in Asia, some green teas are more appropriate for

 Also known as "Precious Dew", Gyokuro is a very popular Japanese green tea produced mainly in the regions of Uji, Yame and Shizuoka.
 Called "shade" teas, Gyokuros have a particularly fine taste and a

 Also known as "Precious Dew", Gyokuro is a very popular Japanese green tea produced mainly in the